 Roskilde Cathedral (Roskilde Domkirke) in Northwest Zealand in Denmark is an imposing gothic structure imbued with centuries of history.
 Constructed in the twelfth and thirteenth centuries, Roskilde Cathedral is resplendent with looming spires and contains a wealth of sculptures and wall paintings.

-Since the eleventh century, Denmark’s monarchs were buried at Roskilde Cathedral and the thirty eight royal tombs found there include those of Sweyn I Forkbeard, Christian IV, Frederik II and Frederik III.
+Since the eleventh century, Denmark’s monarchs have been buried at Roskilde Cathedral.
+The thirty eight royal tombs found there include those of Sweyn I Forkbeard, Christian IV, Frederik II, and Frederik III.
 Christian IV’s burial place is particularly opulent.
 Legend also has it that the remains of Harald I Bluetooth, the Viking warrior, are hidden there, but this has never been confirmed.

-One of the most interesting aspects of Roskilde Cathedral is its storm bell, one of the oldest in Denmark.
+One of the most interesting aspects of Roskilde Cathedral is its storm bell, which is one of the oldest in Denmark.

 Discover the best Historic Sites in Denmark, from Frederiksborg Castle to the Viking Ship Museum and more, includes an interactive map of Danish cultural landmarks and monuments.